-The second iteration of the COMprehensive Protein Allergen REsource (COMPARE), "COMPARE 2018", is now available.
+The third iteration of the COMprehensive Protein Allergen REsource (COMPARE), "COMPARE 2019", is now available.
 Please visit the "Database" tab for complete details.
 COMPARE is a new transparent resource for the identification of protein sequences that are known or putative allergens.

 The COMPARE Allergen Database